ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ## Secure Communication and Encryption Concepts

 TFSIK02 supports multiple encryption and key‑management models, depending on how the modem pair is deployed and integrated.
+Its general principle is drop-in replacement of an unencrypted Mavlink modem connected on UART, by an encrypted wireless datalink between two UART ports.

 ### Fixed Paired Modems (Pre‑Shared Key)